A look back at each slogan that The Weather Channel used from its debut to (eventually) the early 2000s.

 Weatherproofing America (1984-1986)

-Since I did not experience this campaign first-hand, and my footage from the time period is very limited, I asked TWCC contributor Rick L. to share his memories of it.
-Here's a slightly edited version (so that certain parts make sense on a website) of what he had to say:
+Since I did not experience this campaign first-hand, and my footage from the time is very limited, I asked TWCC contributor Rick L. to share his memories of it.
+Here's an (edited) what he had to say:

-It's possible that the thunder was introduced for the following spring, to coincide with severe weather season, and was never removed after that.
-I'm pretty sure that there were two versions with the thunder, one where it was mixed-in as the music ended, and another where it was closer to the beginning.
+"A new program schedule was introduced with some fanfare on October 1, 1984, which is when the 75-second local forecasts began.
+It's possible that the weatherproofing jingle was also introduced at that time.
+As I recall, the original version of the jingle didn't include the lightning and thunder bit.
+I don't think the music-only version was used for very long.
+It's possible that the thunder was introduced the following spring to coincide with severe weather season, and was never removed after that.
+I'm pretty sure there were two versions with the thunder, one where it was mixed-in as the music ended, and another where it was closer to the beginning."